Jund al-Aqsa: History

+The group was clandestinely established in 2013 by Ahmed al-Sharaa as a front organization.

 In early 2014, the group was reportedly composed of mostly non-Syrian Arab fighters.
 By the end of the year, it had reportedly become a Syrian-majority group, partly because of defections from other Syrian rebel groups.
 The group worked with local and foreign fighters made up of Salafi jihadists, Palestinian movements, Al Qaeda-aligned groups, and Free Syrian Army groups.
 Their military expertise was drawn largely from Iraqi, Afghani, and Bosnian Jihad veterans.
-The group preferred to recruit foreign fighters, as they have greater motivation, stronger connection to their ideology, and have fought in other Miltant groups prior.
+The group preferred to recruit foreign fighters, as they have greater motivation, stronger connection to their ideology, and have fought in other militant groups prior.
 Their fighting was targeted in the Syrian North.

 On 7 January 2014, it was confirmed that 34 foreign ISIL and Jund al-Aqsa fighters had been executed in the previous few days by rebels in the Jabal Zawiya area.
 ISIL retreated from Mayadin in Deir ez-Zor Governorate, without any fighting with rebel forces.
 East of Rastan, in Homs Governorate, ISIL attacked a rebel headquarters, killing 15 rebel fighters.
 During the day, it was revealed that during the previous evening, ISIL executed up to 50 prisoners in the Qadi al-Askar district of Aleppo.
 The dead included media activists, relief workers, and other civilians.
 According to the opposition SOHR, 42 people were executed, including, 21 rebel fighters and five media activists.

 In February 2014, Jund al-Aqsa captured the town of Ma'an and massacred 21 Alawite civilians, two-thirds of them women and children.
 They launched another attack in March 2014, via suicide bombings that massacred another 20 civilians.
 They were also involved in an operation to seize a Hama military airport in July of the same year.

 In March 2015, during the capture of Idlib city, Jund al-Aqsa aided its allies in the Jaish al-Fatah coalition by sending at least two suicide bombers of Kuwaiti and Saudi origins, which allowed the rebels to advance by capturing Qal’ah and Ayn Shib checkpoints.
 In July 2015, the group raided a Sharia court in Kafr Nabl alongside Jabhat al-Nusra.
 During the raid, al-Nusra and Jund al-Aqsa arrested several judges and seized documents from the court.
 The two groups also raided a police station in the town and closed several stores next to the court.

 SOHR claimed that Jund al-Aqsa joined the 2016 Idlib Governorate clashes and established checkpoints in support of al-Nusra.
 According to the 13th Division's media wing, their position was overran and 4 of their fighters were killed.

 In late August 2016, Jund al-Aqsa announced an offensive in northern Hama Governorate.
 During this offensive, it used a drone to drop two small bombs on government forces.
 These bombs were mostly ineffective, but accurate to within 4 meters.